There is some wheelchair access in the park.

 This park has nine pit toilets conveniently located throughout the park, and one shower building that has a single flush toilet in each of the men’s women’s and family rooms.

-The shower building is located adjacent to the Day Use parking lot.
-The Facility has 3 showers (including a disability accessible stall) as well as a flush toilet in of the men’s and women’s side of the facility.
-In addition, there is a Family / barrier free room complete with shower, toilet, sink and infant change table.
-Showers are for REGISTERED camping parties only.
+The shower building is located adjacent to the day use parking lot (for registered camping parties only).
+The facility has 3 showers (including a disability accessible stall) as well as a flush toilet in of the men’s and women’s side of the facility.
+In addition, there is a barrier-free family room complete with shower, toilet, sink and infant change table.

 The park has 18 electircal serviced sites (sites # 1 to #18) with 15, 30 and 50 amp service.
 An additional $7 fee per night on top of the regular camping fee is charged for the use of these sites.